shivanshdadh/regional-flood-analysis/README.md

 # regional-flood-analysis
-here is flood analysis based on quantile data and have ml algorithms for result of floods
+Machine learning-based regional flood frequency analysis of Indian watersheds. we evaluated the performance of random forest (RF) and support vector regression (SVR) models for estimating flood quantiles in ungauged watersheds in India.